LauritzThaulow/fakelargefile/README.md

 'spam spam, sausage, eggs and spam ham spam '
 ```

-All these operations are smart about how they work, and how fast they are
+All these operations are smart.
+How fast they are depend on the number of
-depend on the complexity and number of the segments, not on how many bytes
+segments they work on and their underlying data, not on how many bytes that
-that seemingly need moving or searching.
+seemingly need moving or searching.
+All the above code examples take about

-Indexing into the fakelargefile, and various other operations, return real
+0.3 milliseconds to execute, not counting the import statements.

+Operations like `flf[:43]` return real python strings.
+You might worry about
+accidently executing `flf[:100000000000]`.
+I've got you covered, there's
-python strings, so there's built-in protection against accidently creating
-very large strings.
-If the memory limit would be broken by some operation,
+built-in protection against accidently creating very large strings.
+If the
+memory required by some operation is above a certain limit (which you can
-a MemoryLimitError exception will be raised before it is even attempted.
+change yourself), a MemoryLimitError exception will be raised before the
+string is actually built.